openshift/enhancements/enhancements/monitoring/crd-based-cmo.md

 - Correct name for apiVersion?
 In monitoring.coreos.com/v1 are all prometheus operator components, should we create a new one?

-- Reconcile logic is not SDK compliand.
-Phase 2 of feature could be rely on sdk reconcile mecanism.

-- Operator best practises is one CRD by controller, how could we take this approach as we have different configmaps for CMO and UWM.

 - Refactor and clean up operator.go client.go manifests.config